Criteria Weight Score Total

 Contribution

-The final-score percentage points earned by one criterion.
+The number of final-score percentage points earned by one criterion.

 Grade band